exortme1ster/AkkaLogsHandler/README.md

 ## Overview
 This project covers the Akka HTTP Client called made to the AWS API Gateway which triggers the Lambda Function.<br/>
-The Lambda function checks in a binary search algorithm whether the logs in the given time range are present or not.<br/>
+The Lambda function checks with dict-access algorithm whether the logs in the given time range are present or not.<br/>

 If the logs are present, the response returned is the md5 hash of logs with a statusCode of 200.<br/>
 If no logs were present in the timerange, the response is a 400-level message with a message that logs were not present in the time range.